BinDong314/H5TurboPFor/README.md

 ```
 ### (2) Jupytor Notebook

 Please see the [H5TurboPFor-Example-Jupyter.ipynb](H5TurboPFor-Example-Jupyter.ipynb) for the example
+About how to install Jupytor Notebook: https://jupyter.org/

 ### (3) h5repack